zalenix/portaldocs/portal-sdk/templates/top-extensions-forms.md

 For more information about how forms and parameters interact with an extension, see [portalfx-parameter-collection-overview.md](portalfx-parameter-collection-overview.md).

 For more information about forms with editScopes, see [top-legacy-editscopes.md](top-legacy-editscopes.md).

-For more information about forms without editScopes, see  [top-editscopeless-forms.md](top-editscopeless-forms.md).

 {"gitdown": "include-file", "file": "../templates/portalfx-extensions-faq-forms.md"}